Seattle removes some barriers at CHOP

-Seattle police and other city employees removed some barriers at the Capitol Hill Occupied Protest, or CHOP, with heavy equipment at 10th Avenue and East Pine Street.
+Seattle police and other city employees worked Tuesday morning to remove some barriers at the Capitol Hill Organized Protest, or CHOP, with heavy equipment at 10th Avenue and East Pine Street.

 “We’re trying to take out some of the barriers.
-We said all along we were trying to open the streets,” said Seattle Department of Transportation director Sam Zimbabwe Tuesday morning in an interview streamed from the CHOP by Converge Media.
+We said all along we were trying to open the streets,” Seattle Department of Transportation Director Sam Zimbabwe said Tuesday morning in an interview streamed from the CHOP by Converge Media.

+Seattle police Assistant Chief Adrian Diaz said the barriers would be removed in incremental steps to allow traffic to move through portions of the road that had previously been closed off.

-He also said the city was not expected to clear out the barriers in front of the Seattle police East Precinct Tuesday.
+Zimbabwe also said the city was not expecting to clear out the barriers in front of Seattle police’s East Precinct on Tuesday.

+Barricades remained Tuesday morning on 11th and 12th avenues and East Pine Street in a spot closer to the East Precinct.
+About a dozen police officers stood near bulldozers as they moved barriers near 10th and East Pine.

+Diaz did not provide a timeline for when the Police Department would move back to the East Precinct.

+“You guys are using our tools, we paid for all that right there,” the protester said, pointing to the bulldozers.
+“We are trying to protect these streets right here.”

+Earlier Tuesday, the driver of an unmarked truck drove up to the barricade on 11th Avenue and tried to remove a barrier.
+Around 8:30 a.m., a small group marched outside the CHOP perimeter, chanting, “Black Lives Matter.”

-Earlier on Tuesday, a sign was posted at Cal Anderson Park saying the park was to close.
+Also on Tuesday morning, a sign was posted at Cal Anderson Park saying the park was to close at noon and Seattle Public Utilities removed a hand-washing station near the park’s entrance.

 On Monday, a representative of the mayor’s office said in an email that the original message behind the protests had been “undermined by the violence in the area.”